 What should I do if I suspect I have COVID-19?

-If you develop these symptoms and have been in close contact with a person known to have COVID-19 or have recently traveled from an area with widespread or ongoing community spread of COVID-19, call your health care provider and tell them about your recent travel or contact.
-They will work with the appropriate local or state public health departments to determine if you need to be tested for COVID-19.
+If you develop COVID-19 symptoms or have been in close contact with a person known to have COVID-19, call your health care provider to determine if and where you should to be tested for COVID-19.

 - Students at the Portland Campus: Use the Portland State University Center for Student Health and Counseling